spatie/spatie.be/resources/views/front/pages/guidelines/pages/javascript.md

 };
 ```

-Terse, single line functions can also use the arrow syntax.
+Terse, single line functions may also use the arrow syntax.
 There's no hard rule here.

 ```js
 // Good